 12 Categories of Authorized Travel to Cuba

-The 12 categories of authorized travel to Cuba are the twelve types of trips that citizens of the U.S. are able to take to Cuba without otherwise requesting permission from the government of the United States.
+His policy changes towards travel to Cuba in 2014 created 12 categories of authorized travel to Cuba: twelve types of trips that citizens of the U.S. are able to take to Cuba without otherwise requesting permission from the government of the United States.